News & Events

 One of the key speakers at the 1848 rally was William Cuffay, a tailor, political activist and leading Chartist, he was the son of a former slave from St Kitts.
 Cuffay was later transported to Tasmania 21 years for his role in allegedly planning an uprising against the British Government.
 He was pardoned after 3 years and died there in 1870.
 A new housing block in Southwark has just been named after him.

 Tools and gardening gloves are provided, but, if you have your own tools and gloves please bring them.
-Hand sanitiser and wipes will be available and, after the session, the gloves will be washed and the tools cleaned.
+Hand sanitiser and wipes will be available.

 The Friends of Kennington Park (FoKP) and Lambeth Council are working together to try to restore the Park’s classic 1970’s skatebowl.

 A condition survey was done during the second week of February.
-This has involved lifting part of the concrete surface to check out the infrastructure condition, there is a hole in the surface so the skatebowl has had to be fenced off and should not be be used.
+This involved lifting part of the concrete surface to check out the infrastructure condition, there is a hole in the surface so the skatebowl has had to be fenced off and should not be be used.
+Further work was done in mid July to check on the structure, this required the removal of the surface layer that had been added during the work done by Converse, only part of it has been removed and contractors will to return to remove the rest .
 Please bear with us, it is for the longterm future of the bowl.
 It’s important that people don’t try to use the skatebowl at this time.

 Did you know?
 Kennington Park’s skatebowl was one of the first to be built in the UK.
 It was designed by Lorne Edwards and it's one of only a few of its type left.